Raul Danny Vargas

 Raul "Danny" Vargas is an American businessman, media personality, U.S. Air Force veteran and political activist.
-He is founder and president of VARCom Solutions, a D.C. area-based marketing and public relations firm.
+He is founder and president of VARCom Solutions, a D.C. area-based marketing and public relations firm and is the Founder/Chairman/CEO of the American Latino Veterans Association (ALVA), a national non-profit focused on helping Latino veterans thrive and recognizing their indispensable contributions.
+He is the Chairman Emeritus of the Friends of the National Museum of the American Latino.
 He was the National Chairman of the Republican National Hispanic Assembly from 2007 - 2009.
 Vargas unsuccessfully ran as a Republican in Virginia's 86th House of Delegates district in the 2015 Virginia House of Delegates election, losing to Democrat Jennifer Boysko.

 Early life

 Danny Vargas was born in New York City, New York and grew up in Brooklyn, New York.
 His parents were from Puerto Rico.
 By the age of two, his parents had divorced, leaving his mother to raise him and his three older sisters as a single parent.
 His mother was a poorly educated woman who grew up in Arecibo, Puerto Rico in indentured servitude, never finished the first grade and never learned to read or write.
 Finding herself with no means of support and ill-prepared for raising children by herself, the family ended up on welfare.

 To his good fortune, his isolation caused him to be very focused on his academics as an escape.
 His excellent grades caused him to be selected as valedictorian at his junior high school graduation.
 He helped raise his infant niece that was born to the sister closest to him in age.
 He graduated with honors from the New York State Board of Regents.
 He decided to join the US Air Force after graduation and scored well enough on entrance exams to choose the career field he would follow.